tweag/nickel/doc/manual/contracts.md

 ```

 This is the final return value of the contract (at least when `value` is a
 record).
-This code takes the original record, and maps a function which
+This code takes the original record, and maps a function over it which
-substitutes each fields for the same value but wrapped in a `Bool` contract on
+substitutes each field for the same value but wrapped in a `Bool` contract.
-it.
-Because records (and record mapping) are lazy, *this doesn't actually
+Because records (and record mapping) are lazy, *this doesn't actually execute
-execute the `Bool` contracts right away*.
-Each contract will only be run when
+the `Bool` contracts right away*.
+Each contract will only be run when the
-the corresponding field will be requested.
+corresponding field will be requested.

 Finally, we sequence the result with `check_fields`: if we remove this last line
 and return the mapped value directly, because Nickel is lazy and `check_fields`